West Virginia State University: Instrumental ensembles

 The Wind Ensemble has performed at WVSU's commencement ceremonies.
 Students of the Advanced Conducting studio may also conduct on a concert.
 The Advanced Conducting studio is a unique feature of WVSU as not many colleges offer it at the undergraduate level.
 In the spring of 2015, the Symphonic Wind Ensemble performed at The Hamilton in Washington, D.C. for the simultaneous events of D.C.'s 153rd Emancipation Day Celebrations and the 150th Anniversary of Abraham Lincoln's Assassination.
 Established in fall 2015, WVSU offers a chamber orchestra, named the West Virginia State Philharmonic Orchestra (WVSPO, formerly Charleston Chamber Orchestra), under the baton of Dr. Scott E. Woodard.
 On their debut concert, the ensemble performed a world premiere of a piece by local composer Matthew Jackfert.
 In June 2018, the orchestra performed in Carnegie Hall in New York City as part of the Viennese Masters Orchestra Invitational, hosted by Music Celebrations International (MCI), followed by a performance at the Kennedy Center in D.C. in February 2019 for MCI's Capital Orchestra Festival.
 The WVSPO were set to tour in Vienna as part of a Ludwig van Beethoven festival in the summer of 2020, also as part of MCI, but it was rescheduled to 2021 due to the COVID-19 pandemic; however, the 2021 date also fell through due to the ongoing pandemic.

 The Jazz Ensemble performs for various events on and off campus.
 In November 2007, the Jazz Ensemble traveled to Austria to perform in Vienna, Graz, and Salzburg.
 On April 12 and 13, 2012, the Jazz Ensemble played two concerts for Washington, D.C.'s 150th Emancipation Day celebrations at the Lincoln Theatre.
-The April 12 concert featured the WVSU Jazz Ensemble and saxophonist Brian Lenair while the April 13th concert additionally featured a comedy show by famed comedian, Dick Gregory.
+The April 12 concert featured the WVSU Jazz Ensemble and saxophonist Brian Lenair, while the April 13th concert additionally featured a comedy show by famed comedian Dick Gregory.
 The Jazz Ensemble returned the following year to perform for the 151st Anniversary on April 16 at Freedom Plaza.
 The Jazz Ensemble, along with the Concert Choir, performed at The Greenbrier on November 22, 2013, as part of the West Virginia Reading Association (WVRA) conference.
 In March 2016, the ensemble performed for the West Virginia Music Educators Association (WVMEA) conference.

 Other instrumental groups at WVSU include a Brass Ensemble, Guitar Ensemble, Percussion Ensemble, and Woodwind Ensemble.
-In addition, WVSU is home to the Montclaire String Quartet, the Quartet in Residence at WVSU, composed of the principle string players of the West Virginia Symphony Orchestra.
+WVSU was also previously the home to the Montclaire String Quartet, which was the Quartet in Residence at WVSU and composed of the principle string players of the West Virginia Symphony Orchestra.